What’s the deal with the military diet?

 What is the military diet?

-The military diet is a week-long eating plan that allows a small list of “approved” foods and caps intake at 1,000 to 1,500 calories per day.
-The promise is that it will produce rapid weight loss.
-Despite its name, the diet was not developed by the military and isn’t used in basic training.
+The military diet is a week-long eating plan that restricts your daily calorie intake to 1,000 to 1,500 calories, using a limited list of “approved” foods.
+It claims to produce rapid weight loss.
+Despite its name, the military diet was neither developed by the military nor used in basic training.

 How does the military diet work?